tweedegolf/storage-abstraction/publish/Storage/README.md

 };
 ```

-Returns the public url of the file (if the bucket is publicly accessible and the authorized user has sufficient rights).
+Returns the public url of the file if the bucket is publicly accessible and the authorized user has sufficient rights.

+Return the signed url of the file if you provide the cloud service specific options.

 The `bucketName` arg is optional; if you don't pass a value the selected bucket will be used.
 The selected bucket is the bucket that you've passed with the config upon instantiation or that you've set afterwards using `setSelectedBucket`.
 If no bucket is selected the value of the `error` key in the result object will set to `"no bucket selected"`.